KumariSandhya2003/KumariSandhya2003/README.md

 - 👋 Hi, I’m Sandhya (Sandy)
 - 👀 I’m interested in data mining and retrieving insights.
-- 🌱 I’m currently learning different domain knowledge.
+- 🌱 I’m currently learning different domain tecnicalities.
 - 💞️ I’m looking to collaborate on any topics in data science
 - 📫 you can reach me via email.